 Despite having a harmonious marriage, after ten years of marriage, Amalia and Henry did not dare to hope for a child.
 According to Henry’s sister Sophie, this was a cause of great sadness for Amalia.

-When Amalia’s sister-in-law Sophie found out that a statue of Amalia was being unveiled in Luxembourg, she made sure she was there on that 31st of October 1876 by her brother’s side.
+When Amalia’s sister-in-law Sophie found out that a statue of Amalia was being unveiled in Luxembourg, she made sure she was there on 31 October 1876 by her brother’s side.
 She noted the considerable public interest and realised all too well what Amalia had meant for the citizens of Luxembourg.
 She was missed, and people were sad that she had not left descendants.
 Prince Henry did not feel at home without his Amalia, but the situation in the Netherlands was already forcing him to consider a new marriage.
-He would eventually remarry to Marie of Prussia but he would die five months into the marriage.1
+He would eventually remarry Marie of Prussia, but he would die five months into the marriage.1